 These are all things you should organise through your hosting or your IT support person and not your domain name registrar.

-As a general point, don’t buy your hosting from a domain name registrar, there are much better hosting options on the market like VentraIP, Kinsta or WP Engine.
+As a general point, don’t buy your hosting from a domain name registrar, there are much better hosting options on the market like VentraIP if you are in Australia.

 However, you could buy your domain name from your host IF you like and trust your host and are not intending to move any time soon (and if you are scattered with your paperwork and prefer all your tech in one place).